A note on full weight spectrum codes: Arcs and

 \begin{lem} If $ 2^{q+1} \le n < 2^{q+2} $, then $ L(n,3,q)\ge {q+1\choose 2} +1 +s $.
 In particular, $ L(2^{q+2}-1,3,q)\ge {q+2\choose 2} $. \end{lem}

 \begin{proof} The proof is entirely similar to the previous lemma, though we must take into account that each line in $ PG(2,q) $ meets an hyperoval in either $ 0 $, or $ 2 $ points. \end{proof}

 There is much interest in determining the size of the largest arc in $ PG(k,q) $, $ k>2 $.
-According to the Main Conjecture on MDS Codes \cite{Ball2012b,Ball2012}, such arcs have size bounded above by $ q+1 $ (always taking $ q<k $).
+According to the Main Conjecture on MDS Codes \cite{Ball2012b,Ball2012}, taking $ q>k $, such arcs have size bounded above by $ q+1 $ unless $ k=3 $ or $ k=q-1 $ and $ q $ is even, in which case $ n\le q+ 2 $.
 Employing a construction as in the previous two Lemmata we arrive at the following.

 \begin{lem} If there exists an $ (q+2) $-arc in $ PG(k,q) $, $ k\ge 3 $ then there exists an $ [2^m-1,k]_q $ code where $|w(C)|=\sum\limits_{i=0}^{k-1} {q+2 \choose i} $ \end{lem}